 Sample containers are plastic one liter bottles that are cleaned and reused for conventional parameters.
 The bottles are cleaned with the following procedure: 1) wash containers with tap water and alconox (laboratory detergent), 2) triple rinse with hot tap water, and 3) triple rinse with deionized water.
-The sample containers for metals in water are provided by LCRA and are new, certified glass or plastic bottles, or glass or plastic bottles cleaned and documented according to EPA method 1669.
+The sample containers for metals in water are provided by LCRA and are new, certified glass or plastic bottles, or glass or plastic bottles cleaned and documented according to EPA method 1669, and come with the appropriate preservative.
 The sample containers for organic analyses are provided pre-cleaned from LCRA and are 40 mL VOA vials for BTEX and TPH.
-One-gallon plastic containers are used for radiological samples.
 Amber plastic bottles are used routinely for chlorophyll samples.
 Disposable, pre-cleaned, sterile bottles are purchased for bacteriological samples.
 Certificates are maintained in a notebook by each laboratory.
 The sample containers for metals in sediment are provided by LCRA and are new, certified glass or plastic bottles, or glass or plastic bottles.